Annual House Tour was filled with wonderous sights to see – a great start to the 2017 Holiday Season. Even with the nasty weather, we carried on!

 This weekend would not have been possible without the oversight and coordination of a large committee – this year co-chaired by Jennifer Bramblet and Maureen Gilmer.
 Thank you SO very much for your hard work and dedication!

 Friday’s first annual “Mistletoe & Mimosas” fashion show & brunch was a huge success (special thanks to Sherri Mesco, owner of Dream’s Fashion Boutique, and Maureen Gilmer, event chair).
 This may become an annual event because of its immense popularity!

 The Friday evening gala for homeowners, coordinated by Nadine Leisz, was also a success (despite the awful weather).

 Staff and volunteers who assisted with these events are to be commended – we have an amazing network of staff, board members, volunteers, museum members, and community residents who work hard to insure that events like Christmas on Cockrell’s Creek are a BIG success!
 We couldn’t do it without you!

 The Scholtes Home on Pine Drive: Brett and Ann Scholtes, Houston, TX.
 Brett, the CEO of Omega Protein, and his wife, Ann, purchased the home in 2014.
 Originally built by Warner and Ann Rice in 1955, it was later enlarged in the 1970s.
 The home boasts spectular views of sunrise and sunset over the Creek.
-The boat shuttle will stop here.

 The Ebb Tide B&B on Main Street: Retired Captain Tom Briggs and his wife Donna own this lovely Victorian, and over the last year have made it into a bed and breakfast for veterans.
 The home is filled with personal mementos from the couple’s travels.
-Donna, an accomplished artist, paints, creates one-of-a-kind crafts, and is an amzing gardener.
+Donna, an accomplished artist, paints, creates one-of-a-kind crafts, and is an amazing gardener.